TheCoolDawg/Panther.github.io/README.md

 # Panther.github.io
 Pages of panther.
-All about panther's life, lifestyle and
+All about panther's life, lifestyle and quiz